Nishantgoyal/docker_learning/udemy/docker-mastery/03.Creating_and_using_containers/index.md

   3. `-p` (publish) option opened port 8080 on the host IP, and routed that traffic to the container IP on post 80
   4. `-d` (detatch) option will run the application in the background
   5. `--name` can be used to provide a unique name to the container
+  6. `-it` can be used to start a container interactively
 - To list running containers: `docker container ls`
 - To stop a running container: `docker container stop <container-id>`
 - To list all containers: `docker container ls -a`